51 Best Delis in the Country

 Michigan: Zingerman’s Delicatessen

 Zingerman’s has long been a shrine of high-end cuisine.
 This legendary market houses a creamery, a candy shop, a restaurant, a bake house, a roaster and, last but not least, a world-class deli.
 The menu balances old-school standards with new-school spins.
-Pastrami and corned beef may have their own dedicated sections of the sandwich menu, but the ever-changing sandwich of the month showcases inventive combos like the GMR Part Deux.
-This creation marries oven roasted brisket with warm provolone, New Mexico green chiles and oven roasted onions, all piled on a grilled Zingerman's Bakehouse onion roll.
+Pastrami and corned beef may have their own dedicated sections of the sandwich menu, but the ever-changing Sandwich of the Month feature showcases inventive combos like the GMR Part Deux.
+This creation marries oven-roasted brisket with warm provolone, New Mexico green chiles and oven-roasted onions, all piled on a grilled Zingerman's Bakehouse onion roll.